 In the field of water resources engineering, hydrologic and hydraulic modeling are two separate tools used for water source analysis.
 The hydrologic and hydraulic models allowed our professionals to evaluate the impacts of various improvement options and the advantages/disadvantages of each scenario.
 Snyder & Associates used their expertise to complete this in-depth assessment, updating both model types for the Walnut and North Walnut Creek Watersheds.

 The existing hydrologic model for the watershed was last evaluated in the ’90s, since then substantial development has occurred throughout the area.
 This specific model type focuses on rainfall and defining regional runoff.
 Without current updates, city planners were left with outdated data and an inaccurate representation of water trends.
 Therefore, accurately assessing the current development within the watershed was paramount for calibrating the hydrologic model.
 Developed by the US Army Corps of Engineer’s Hydrologic Engineering Center (HEC), the modeling performed by our team updated hydrology for the entire watershed area using a Geospatial Hydrologic Modeling System (HEC-GeoHMS).
-These processes gave insight on predicted responses to changing stresses, such as increases in precipitation, and formed a solid foundation for future mitigation projects.
+These processes gave insight into predicted responses to changing stresses, such as increases in precipitation, and formed a solid foundation for future mitigation projects.

 In the same fashion, the existing hydraulic model also required an updated review.
 By conducting consecutive studies, our team was able to take advantage of the new hydrologic model’s data and information.
 Additionally, this update incorporated current field conditions and new Iowa Statewide Light Detection and Ranging (LiDAR) data, which was used as the base for the Digital Elevation Model (DEM).
 The completed hydraulic study updated figures for over ten miles of the watershed area using specific methods in the Geospatial River Analysis System (HEC-GeoRA).